oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 prescribe how TOSCA must be implemented.
 Instead, it aims to provide users of TOSCA with a mental model of how TOSCA implementations are expected to process TOSCA files.

+Many kinds of processors and artifacts qualify as implementations of TOSCA.
+Those that this specification is explicitly mentioning or referring to fall into the following categories:

+- TOSCA processor (or “processor”): An engine or tool that is capable of parsing and interpreting a TOSCA service template for a particular purpose.
+For example, the purpose could be validation, translation or visual rendering.
+- TOSCA orchestrator (also called orchestration engine): A TOSCA processor that interprets a TOSCA file or a TOSCA CSAR in order to instantiate, deploy, and manage the described application in a Cloud.
+- TOSCA translator: A tool that translates TOSCA files into documents that use another language, such as Kubernetes Helm charts or Amazon CloudFormation templates.
+- TOSCA template generator: A tool that generates a TOSCA file.
+An example of generator is a modeling tool capable of generating or editing a TOSCA file (often such a tool would also be a TOSCA processor).

+The above list is not exclusive.
+The above definitions should be understood as referring to and implementing TOSCA as described in this document.

 While TOSCA does not mandate that compatible implementations must support all three lifecycle phases, a complete architecture must